Executive Juris Doctor

 The method of instruction at this law school for professional law degree programs other than the Juris Doctor degree is principally by technological means including interactive classes.

 Completion of a professional law degree program at this law school, other than the Juris Doctor degree, does not qualify you to take the California Bar Examination or satisfy the requirements for admission to practice law in California.
 It may not qualify you to take the bar examination or satisfy the requirements for admission to the practice of law in any other jurisdiction.
 If you are intending to seek admission to practice law, you should contact the admitting authority in the jurisdiction where you intend to qualify to sit for the bar examination or for admission to practice to receive information regarding the legal education requirements in that jurisdiction for admission to the practice of law.

-You must complete both parts I and II of Contracts, Torts, and Introduction to Legal Analysis prior to taking any other courses in your program, with the exception of Criminal Law, which may be taken concurrently.
+You must complete both parts I and II of Contracts, Torts, and Introduction to Legal Analysis in the first two terms prior to taking any other courses in your program, with the exception of Criminal Law, which may be taken concurrently.